 The portion of this All-American Road that sits in Minnesota stretches 565 miles from the old-growth pine forests of Itasca State Park to St. Paul and Minneapolis in Southern Minnesota.

-The majority of the road trip runs through beautiful backcountry roads with views of hayfields, forests, and tree farms.
-After exploring Itasca State Park head south towards Grand Rapids.
+Most of the road trip runs through beautiful backcountry roads with views of hayfields, forests, and tree farms.
+After exploring Itasca State Park head south toward Grand Rapids.
 Follow the road down to the Twin Cities.

 Along this road trip are must-see stops, like the Minneapolis Sculpture Garden and the Judy Garland Museum, home to the largest collection of Judy Garland memorabilia.
 You also should stop by the statues of Paul Bunyan and Babe the Blue Ox in Bemidji.

 See Related: Best Things to Do in Delano, Minnesota

 5. Lake Mille Lacs Scenic Byway